dgraph-io/dgraph-docs/content/graphql/lambda/overview.md

 {{% notice "note" %}} Scripts containing import packages (such as the example above) require compilation using Webpack. {{% /notice %}}

-Another resolver example using a `dql` call:
+A resolver example using a `dql` call:

 ```javascript
 async function reallyComplexDql({ parents, dql }) {